mssaairaam/node-persister/README.md

 # node-persister
-Simple Persister from Pipe separated values to Postgre Database
+Simple Persister from Pipe separated values to Postgres Database

 Commands to run:
 1. Install softwares